Information geometry of excess and housekeeping entropy production

-\section{Setup}
+\mysection{Setup}

-We consider a discrete system with $\numstate$ species or states whose distribution at time $t$ is given by $\pp=(p_{1},\dots,p_{\numstate})\in\mathbb{R}_{+}^{\numstate}$.
-The system evolves in continuous time, either as a linear master equation (stochastic jump process) or a nonlinear rate equation (deterministic chemical reaction system).
-The dynamics are represented by a vector of fluxes $\jj=(j_{1},\dots,j_{\numedge})\in\mathbb{R}_{+}^{\numedge}$ across a set of $\numedge$ ``edges'', corresponding to different reactions or transitions.
-The system's evolution obeys the continuity equation $\dt\pp=\BB\jj$, where $\BB\in\mathbb{Z}^{\numstate\times\numedge}$ is the discrete gradient operator (matrix that maps fluxes to species).
+We consider a system with $\numstate$ species or states with distribution $\pp=(p_{1},\dots,p_{\numstate})\in\mathbb{R}_{>0}^{\numstate}$ at time $t$.
+The system evolves in continuous time, either as a linear stochastic master equation or a nonlinear rate equation (deterministic chemical reaction system).
+The dynamics are generated by a set of $\numedge$ reversible reactions, where each reaction $\rr\in\{1..\numedge\}$ is associated with a unique reverse reaction $\negedge\in\{1..\numedge\}$.
+The reactions are also associated with a set of (one-way) fluxes $\jj=(\TJ_{1},\dots,\TJ_{\numedge})\in\mathbb{R}_{>0}^{\numedge}$.
 Note that $\pp$ and $\jj$ generally depend on time, though we leave this dependence implicit in the notation.
-Note also that we do not assume any particular form of the dynamics (such as mass action kinetics) except where otherwise stated.
+We make no assumptions about the form of the fluxes (e.g., no assumption of mass action kinetics), except where otherwise noted.